Finite $V_{\rm 2\Delta}$ puzzle in low-multiplicity pp collisions from ultra-long-range azimuthal correlations in the string-shoving model: Results

 Table~\ref{tab2} provides the event class definitions for all the three event classifiers and their corresponding average charged-particle densities, $\langle {\rm d}N_{\text{ch}}/{\rm d}\eta\rangle$.
 The event classes for $N_{\text{ch}}$, $N_{\rm mpi}$, and flattenicity are constructed to contain an identical fraction of the total event sample.
 This ensures a direct comparison between classifiers, where differences in the observed $V_{2\Delta}$ can be attributed to the distinct physical properties each estimator captures, rather than trivial differences in event statistics.
 The resulting $\langle {\rm d}N_{\text{ch}}/{\rm d}\eta\rangle$ values reveal the different event topologies selected by each classifier.
 For the same event class index (i.e., the same fraction of events), the $N_{\text{ch}}$ classifier yields the lowest average multiplicity in the lowest activity class and the highest in the highest activity class.
 This reflects its sensitivity to local particle yield, which can be high due to either many multi-parton interactions or a single hard jet.
 In contrast, $N_{\rm mpi}$ and flattenicity, which are more global measures, produce significantly different average charged particle densities.
 Notably, in the highest activity class (class VI), the $N_{\text{ch}}$ classifier selects events with $\langle {\rm d}N_{\text{ch}}/{\rm d}\eta\rangle \approx 41$, while $N_{\rm mpi}$ and flattenicity select events with multiplicities of approximately 25 and 28, respectively.
 This divergence underscores that a high $N_{\text{ch}}$ value selects a different, often more jet-biased, population of events compared to high-$N_{\rm mpi}$ or high-flattenicity selections, which are more representative of a dense, isotropic underlying event.

 Figure~\ref{fig3} shows the two-particle correlation function $C(\Delta \eta,\Delta\varphi)$ for low- and high-event activity classes in all three different estimators, namely $N_{\rm ch}$, $N_{\rm mpi}$ and flattenicity.
+To emphasize the azimuthal correlation relative to the baseline, each distribution is normalized by its integral and then shifted such that the minimum yield is set to zero (ZYAM procedure).
+This convention allows for visual comparison of the near-side ridge structure across different event classes and estimators.
 Although the ridge structure is not very prominent as such large $\eta$, one can still see small structures in the near side region for the low-$N_{\rm mpi}$ and high-$N_{\rm ch}$ event classes.
 To properly visualize this, Fig.~\ref{fig4} shows the $\Delta\varphi$ distributions for different event classes using all three estimators.
 As one can observe, for the lowest-$N_{\rm ch}$ class, which is taken as the low multiplicity template, there is no structure in the near side region, whereas the lowest-$N_{\rm mpi}$ class, which corresponds to the same fraction of events as the lowest-$N_{\rm ch}$ class, shows a substantial structure in the near side region.
 Similar to $N_{\rm ch}$, flattenicity also does not show any structure in the lowest-event class.
 This stark contrast in the near-side correlation structures between different event classes even at the same fraction of total events, stems from their inherent sensitivity to different underlying event topologies.